Depression Counselling

-Depression affects your brain and your body and interferes with how you think, how you behave, and how you function at work and in relationships.
+Depression affects your brain and body and interferes with how you think, behave, and function at work and in relationships.

 Do you want to break free of depression?

-Some of us, sadly seem more at risk to certain types of depression than others.
-We now know that life events, childhood experiences and our genetics play a role in whether depression strikes or not and if it does how intensely.
-Depression can arrive seemingly out of nowhere or follow a very stressful situation or a significant personal life change.
+Some of us, sadly, seem more at risk of certain types of depression than others.
+We now know that life events, childhood experiences and genetics play a role in whether depression strikes or not and, if it does, how intensely.
+Depression can arrive seemingly out of nowhere or follow a stressful situation or a significant personal life change.

 How do I know if I’m depressed?